jon-bit/forbidden-knowledge-revealed/README.md

 ## _Go zero to hero in IT_
 version: 0.1.0

-The book of forbidden knowledge is a collection of useful resources in the IT field.
+The forbidden knowledge is a collection of useful resources in the IT field.

 ### Requirements to be forbidden knowledge (2 out of 3 needed, or special permission):
 - Open source and/or source available